newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 Here, in another example, we can see  a different function.
 This one is systematically called prior to any read, as it returns the file's size, which is used for the actual read function.

-After a few captures using [USBPcap](https://desowin.org/usbpcap/) as a Wireshark plugin, we started understanding the structure of the binary messages.
+After a few captures Wireshark, we started understanding the structure of the binary messages.
 Here is the parsing of the **DELETE-FILE** message:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/fields.png)